Frankie and Johnny (song): Recordings

 A 1966 recording by Elvis Presley became a gold record as the title song of a Presley movie.
+It reached number 14 in Canada.

 The earliest country recording of a Frankie song is Ernest Thompson's 1924 Columbia recording of "Frankie Baker", which is listed in Tony Russell's Country Music Records A Discography, 1921-1942, Oxford University Press, 2004, ISBN 978-0195366211.
 Thompson was a blind street singer from Winston-Salem, North Carolina.

 As a jazz standard it has also been recorded by numerous bands and instrumentalists including Louis Armstrong, Sidney Bechet, Count Basie, Bunny Berigan, Dave Brubeck, Duke Ellington, Ray Brown (musician), and Benny Goodman.
 Champion Jack Dupree set his version in New Orleans, retitling it "Rampart and Dumaine".

 Ace Cannon recorded an instrumental version for his 1994 album Entertainer.

-Johnny Cash version

-Johnny Cash released this song under the title "Frankie's Man, Johnny" as his third Columbia single (Columbia 4-41371, with "You Dreamer You" on the opposite side) in April 1959.

-"Frankie's Man, Johnny" reached #9 on the Billboard country chart and #57 on the Hot 100., while "You Dreamer You" made it to #13 on the country chart and didn't enter the Hot 100.